 The IAD will perform its tasks with proficiency and due professional care.
-It will adopt best practice in planning, conducting, reporting reviews and following up on the implementation of recommendations.
-It will keep abreast of new developments affecting their work and of matters affecting the HKMA's activities.
+It will adopt best practice in planning, conducting, reporting reviews and following up the implementation of recommendations.
+It will keep abreast of new developments affecting their work and in matters affecting the HKMA's activities.
 Furthermore, the IAD will be responsive to the HKMA's changing needs, will strive for continuous improvement and maintain integrity in carrying out their activities.

 The Head of the IAD should establish quality assurance procedures and ensure that established standards and practices are followed.